meng3540/parallel-patterns-group-6-mikaeel-josh-hudson/SimpleSumReduction Explained.md

 ALGORITHIM EXPLAINATION:
 1. Initialization: Allocate memory for the input array A and the output variable C on both the host (CPU) and the device (GPU).
 Initialize the input array A with values.
 2. Memory Transfer: Copy the input array A from the host to the device.
 3. Kernel Execution: Launch the CUDA kernel to perform the sum reduction on the GPU.
-The kernel uses a parallel reduction technique to sum the elements of the array.
+The kernel uses sum reduction technique in parallel to sum the elements of the array.
 4. Memory Transfer Back: Copy the result from the device back to the host.
 5. Cleanup: Free the allocated memory on both the host and the device.